Sponsorships

 Mill Park Path

-In 2009, and path from the roadway at Old Hastings road, through the park to the pavilion was completed with club funds.
+A path from the roadway at Old Hastings Road that runs through the park to the pavilion was completed in 2009 with club funds.

 Medical Centre